Jemurai/audithelper/README.md

 What gaa does with AWS is:

 1. List users and basic information to be able to see change over time.

+## Google Apps

+### Access

+Based on [these instructions](https://developers.google.com/admin-sdk/directory/v1/quickstart/go) we need to:

+1. Create client credentials:  click on enable Directory API, then Download Client Configuration and place that in a file in the directory you plan to run gaa from.
+2. When running gaa, click through the web prompt to allow google to issue you an OAuth2 token.